ElementsProject/elementsproject.org/README.md

 The Data Directory of the alpha testnet dev sidechain lives within your existing Bitcoin [Data Directory](https://en.bitcoin.it/wiki/Data_directory).
 For example, in Linux `~/.bitcoin/alphatestnet3` contains the Alpha blocks, indicies and wallet.

 #### Moving coins between Testnet and Alpha
-PARAGRAPH ABOUT PEG TRANSFER PROCESS HERE ...
+FIXME: PARAGRAPH ABOUT PEG TRANSFER PROCESS HERE ...

 * [testnet-faucet](https://testnet-faucet.elementsproject.org/)
 * [alpha-faucet](https://alpha-faucet.elementsproject.org/) - notice anything different about the addresses?